Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Introduction

 \subsection{Understanding LLMs as Intelligent Agents in Social Contexts}

 Since the debut of ChatGPT, the ability of LLMs to generate human-like text and engage in natural interactions has amazed the public.
-As LLMs become increasingly integrated into various aspects of our society, they interact with us not just as tools but as intelligent agents.
+As these models become increasingly integrated into various aspects of society, they interact with humans not merely as tools---as reviewed in Appendix \ref{sec:llm_as_tools}---but also as intelligent agents.
 For instance, customer service chatbots powered by LLMs handle complex queries and provide personalized assistance.
 Virtual assistants like Siri and Alexa manage our schedules, control smart home devices, and engage in conversations.
 In mental health, AI companions even claim to offer emotional support and companionship to users.
 Given the growing presence of LLMs and their interactions with humans, it is essential to evaluate how these models understand and navigate human social norms and ethics.
 Two primary streams of research have emerged to assess the extent to which LLMs can replicate human-like behaviors in complex decision-making tasks and social interactions.